anuraghazra/github-readme-stats/readme.md

 <img src="https://d2wvdrxmr8p0wf.cloudfront.net/static/giveindia.svg" alt="Give india logo" width="200" />
 </a>

-Are you considering to support the project by donating to me?
-Please DON'T!!
+Are you considering supporting the project by donating to me?
+Please DON'T.

-Instead, Help India fight 2nd deadly wave of COVID,
+Instead, Help India fight second deadly wave of COVID,
 Thousands of people are dying in India for lack of Oxygen & COVID related necessary infrastructure.

 Visit [https://indiafightscorona.giveindia.org](https://indiafightscorona.giveindia.org) and make a small donation to help us fight covid and overcome this crisis.